CamillaSpi/CamillaSpi/README.md

 # Hi There!
-I am Camilla Spingola, a passionate AI Engineer.
-I just obtained a Master's Degree in AI Computer Engineering at Università degli studi di Salerno.

-As someone who pays close attention to detail and is fully invested in my work, I am eager to use my passion for Artificial intelligence to drive technological advancement and make a real impact on the world through innovative ideas.
+I am Camilla Spingola, a Master's degree graduate in Computer Engineering, specializing in Artificial Intelligence and Intelligent Robotics.
+Currently,I am doing a research grant at the University of Salerno, focusing on the field of Artificial Vision for autonomous driving in high-speed railways.
+Driven by an insatiable curiosity and a deep passion for my field of study and work, I continuously strive to stay updated with the latest innovations and advancements in this ever-evolving sector.

 ### 🎓 Academic backgroud
 **Master's Degree in AI Computer Engineering** – Università degli studi di Salerno (Italy)
-* GPA: ​29.12/30 (3.88/4)
 * 110/110 summa cum laude
-* MSc thesis "Multi-task techniques for road weather classification and surface anomaly detection", The addressed problem concerns the classification of road conditions, with three main sub-tasks: detecting irregularities, assessing friction, and identifying the material of the road surface.
-The proposal involved the research and subsequent reorganization of a highly significant dataset in the state of the art and the implementation of a complex architecture based on CNN, RNN, introducing an innovative algorithm called PLA.
+* MSc thesis "Detecting obstacles in railway environments in real time": Design and development of an Artificial Vision system for the detection, among all possible obstacles on railways, of rocks, using a camera mounted on board a vehicle.
+Due to the absence of available data, it has been proceeded with the generation of a synthetic dataset using background images of railway environment.
+A system with good generalization capability also for obstacles on which it had not been trained on has been obtained.

 **Bachelor's Degree in Computer Science and Engineering** — Università degli Studi di Salerno (Salerno, Italy)
-* GPA: 28.87/30 (3.85/4)
 * 110/110 summa cum Laude
 * Graduated in the earliest possible session, with full marks
+* BSc thesis "Conteggio automatico di persone tramite una rete neurale integrata in una web application".

+### 📌 Thesis Projects
+* Research Master Thesis in Computer Vision: "Detecting obstacles in railway environments in real time" [(Code, Thesis, Presentation and demo)](https://github.com/CamillaSpi/Detecting-obstacles-in-railway-environments-in-real-time)
-* BSc thesis "Progettazione e realizzazione di un portale web per il conteggio automatico dei volti".
+* Bachelor Thesis in Web Technologies "Progettazione e realizzazione di un portale web per il conteggio automatico di persone" [(Code, Thesis, Presentation and demo)](https://github.com/CamillaSpi/ImageClassifier-A-web-portal-for-image-classification-using-AI)

-### 📚 Main Projects
+### 📚 Other Projects
 * _ARTIFICIAL VISION:_ [AI Age Estimation from Faces](https://github.com/MattiaMarseglia/Artificial-Vision-Project)
 * _COGNITIVE ROBOTICS:_ [AI To-Do Assistant Robot](https://github.com/CamillaSpi/AI-To-Do-Assistant-Robot)
 * _AUTONOMOUS VEHICLE DRIVING:_ [Intelligent Driving Agent](https://github.com/vturi3/Intelligent-Driving-Agent)